ericmann/dovedi/readme.txt

 3. Once enabled, you will be prompted for a second login factor whenever you log in

 == Changelog ==

+= 1.1.1 =
+* Fix a JS error that prevented disabling 2FA for users

 = 1.1.0 =
 * Nag users to set up 2FA